frankapimenta/application_store/README.md

 ```
 all the time is not enough!

-When using microservices there are many pieces of information (like tokens and/or secrets) that need to be stored and accessed globally.
+When using microservices there are many pieces of information (like tokens and/or secrets) that need to be stored and accessed globally by the different microservices.
-Application Store provides a data structure in order to enable this functionally across the application swiftly.
+Application Store provides a data structure in order to enable this functionally across the microservices

 Use: